AYIDouble/Scrum-Developer-Certification-Preparation/README.md

 **Sprint Retrospective**.
 A **Sprint Retrospective** is **a meeting that's held after a Sprint ends**.
 During this meeting, **everyone reflects on the Sprint process**.
 A team-building exercise may also be offered.
 An important goal of a Sprint Retrospective is **continuous improvement**.

 ![Scrum Poster](Images/SCRUM-Poster.png)

+## Scrum artifacts 📁

+An **artifact** is **something of historical interest that deserves to be looked at again**.
+In **Scrum product development**, **artifacts are used to see what's been done and what is still in the queue**. **Scrum artifacts**, which include **product backlog**, **Sprint backlog**, **product increment** and **burn-down**, are useful to look at in **Sprint Planning Meetings**.

+**Product backlog**.
+This refers to what remains on the "to be done" list.
+During a product backlog grooming session, the development team works with the business owner to prioritize work that has been backlogged.
+The product backlog may be fine-tuned during a process called backlog refinement.

+**Sprint backlog**.
+This is a list of tasks that must be completed before selected product backlog items can be delivered.
+These are divided in to time-based user stories.

+**Product increment**.
+This refers to what's been accomplished during a Sprint -- all the product backlog items -- as well as what's been created during all previous Sprints.
+The product increment reflects how much progress has been made.

+**Burn-down**.
+The burn-down is a visual representation of the amount of work that still needs to be completed.
+A burn-down chart has a Y axis (work) and an X axis (time).
+Ideally, the chart illustrates a downward trend, as the amount of work still left to do over time burns down to zero.